SoaringMoon/WaifuNetwork/Guidelines for Editors/Guidelines for Editors.md

 # Formatting
 Do not use headings for any page that are not a post number, the files are already named.

+It is not important that the posts stay numbered correctly, or even remain in the same order.
+They just need to be seperated.

 Use proper titlecase for filenames and headings.

 Obsidian will try to format pasted material, usually it does this very well.
 However you may need to manually edit content.